joesan/bash_profile/mac/README.md

 '''

 Add any additional softwares you need to install to the brewfile.sh and run the above command after you download the brewfile locally.

+## iTerm 2

+Go here (https://iterm2colorschemes.com/) to set up the color themes for the iTerm2